 SPAN 335.
 FILM IN THE HISPANIC WORLD.
 An exploration of topics in film in the Hispanic world, including history, national productions, and genres.
-Prerequisite: 300-level Spanish course beyond 301.
-Alternate years, fall semester only, three hours.
+Taught in Spanish.
+Prerequisite: Spanish 301 and another 300-level Spanish course.

 SPAN 344.
 HISPANICS IN THE U.S. A study of the lifestyles, heritage, influence, thoughts, and experiences of Cuban, Puerto Rican, Mexican American, Dominican, and other Spanish speakers in the United States today.
 Through extensive reading, videos and discussion, we will explore contemporary issues and topics of interest such as demographics, immigration, discrimination, workers' rights, education, the arts, customs, beliefs and daily life.
 The course will foster a greater awareness of the similarities and differences existing between these communities, as well as their contributions to American society.
 Of particular interest to students of Spanish, sociology, and political science.
+Taught in Spanish.
 Required of all Spanish majors and those desiring teacher certification in Spanish.
 Prerequisite: Spanish 306.